How is intercultural learning woven into the Mills Center?

 More resources for those who want to dig deeper along with us!
 Some of our favorites:

 - True North Intercultural: Tara Harvey is one of our main mentors and influences.
-Her "Facilitating Intercultural Learning" twelve-week course is excellent; her blog posts are terrifically useful.
+Her "Facilitating Intercultural Learning" twelve-week course is superb; her blog posts are terrifically useful.
 Look for her book (working title, “Intercultural Education from the Inside Out: Learning and Teaching in a World of Difference”) to come out hopefully sometime in 2026.

 - David Kolb’s Experiential Learning Cycle is a foundation of our approach, both in designing our Learning Café curriculum and also in facilitating sessions.
 (His Learning Cycle, not the learning styles.)
 In brief: experience alone does not lead to learning.
 We need to do something to transform the experience into learning.